micmejia/bible-dump/AMPC/Matthew/Matt 18.md

-So his fellow attendant fell down and begged him earnestly, Give me time, and I will pay you _all_!
+So his fellow attendant fell down and begged him earnestly, Give me time, and I will pay you all!